 The tone of your guitar is undoubtedly the result of a team effort; pickup types, string gauges, scale lengths and bridge designs are just a handful of things to consider.
 But arguably one of the biggest contributing factors is the choice of wood for the body, neck and fretboard, not least because they make up 90% of the construction of your guitar!
 Different combinations can yield different results, and while pickups, hardware and other components can be changed in time, electric guitar tonewoods stay put once assembled.

-Different manufacturers tend to have their favoured wood choices, but in recent years the industry has seen a shift in trends.
-This is partially due to changes in regulation that restrict the circulation of certain rare woods, most notably affecting woods like rosewood, granadillo and bubinga.
-These changes were implemented by CITES (short for the Convention on International Trade in Endangered Species of Wild Fauna and Flora) to protect species from drastic reduction in numbers, and it’s meant that any guitar that uses these woods requires CITES certification to be traded across borders – naturally, this has meant a lengthier process and increased prices.
+Different manufacturers tend to favour different wood choices, but in recent years the industry has seen a shift in trends.
+This is partially due to changes in regulation that restrict the circulation of certain rare woods, most notably affecting rosewood, granadillo and bubinga.
+These changes were implemented by CITES (short for the Convention on International Trade in Endangered Species of Wild Fauna and Flora) to protect species from drastic reduction in numbers, and it meant that any guitar using these woods required CITES certification to be traded across borders – naturally, building guitars became a lengthier process and increased prices.
 Restrictions to many of these woods. most notably rosewood , was lifted on 14/12/19.

 Nowadays, instrument manufacturers use a wealth of different wood types, with exotic and alternative woods being used more commonly to avoid hefty fees and maintain consistent output; so without further ado, let’s delve deep into the world of tonewoods!

 Why do tonewoods sound different from each other?